Kernel PCA for Out-of-Distribution Detection: Non-Linear Kernel Selection and Approximation: Related Work

 \section{Related Work}

-Prevalent out-of-distribution detection methods devise the scoring function $S(\cdot)$ of Eqn.\eqref{eq:ood-scoring} based on different outputs from DNNs to characterize the disparities between InD and OoD, categorized as follows.
+Prevalent OoD detection methods devise the scoring function $S(\cdot)$ of Eqn.\eqref{eq:ood-scoring} based on different outputs from DNNs to characterize the InD-OoD disparities, categorized as follows.

 \textbf{Logits-based} approaches exploit the abnormal responses reflected in the predictive logits or probabilities from DNNs to detect OoD data.
 Early methods adopt either the maximum logits \cite{hendrycks2022scaling} or probability \cite{hendrycks2016baseline,liang2018enhancing} or the energy function on logits \cite{liu2020energy} as the detection score.
-Besides, decoupling on logits is also explored for an additional regularization to improve the model training from the perspectives of InD confidence \cite{hsu2020generalized} and similarity \cite{zhang2023decoupling}, respectively.
+Besides, decoupling on logits is explored to regularize the model training from the perspectives of InD confidence \cite{hsu2020generalized} and similarity \cite{zhang2023decoupling}, respectively.
 The Wasserstein distance \cite{wang2023wood} is applied to the predictive probabilities and leads to a novel loss function to optimize the network for enhanced detection performance.

-\textbf{Gradients-based} methods investigate disparities of gradients between InD and OoD data for OoD detection.
-Norms of full gradients are firstly studied in \cite{huang2021importance} as detection scores.
+\textbf{Gradients-based} methods investigate gradient disparities between InD and OoD data for OoD detection.
+Norms of full gradients are firstly studied in \cite{huang2021importance}.
 The projections of gradients onto a low-rank feature space are investigated in \cite{behpour2023gradorth} for more discriminative gradient norms.
 Gradient information is also utilized to regularize the model training together with auxiliary sampled OoD data \cite{sharifi2024gradient}.
-A recent work \cite{wu2024low} leverages low-dimensional gradient representations to train an auxiliary linear network for effective detection scores.
+A recent work \cite{wu2024low} leverages low-dimensional gradient representations to train an auxiliary linear network for effective detection.